Home

 5 Stir in the dahon ng sili, and season with pepper.

-COOK'S TIPS
+BENG'S TIPS

 • The ginger can give the broth some heat, so you can add more ginger according to your preference.

-• If you want to add chicken breast with the thighs and legs, remember that breasts cook faster that thighs and legs and can tend to be rubbery and bland when overcooked.
-So give it less cooking time.
+• If you want to add chicken breast with the thighs and legs, remember that breasts cook faster that thighs and legs and can tend to be rubbery and bland when overcooked, so give it less cooking time.

-Return to Filipino Chicken Recipes page
+Return to Filipino Chicken Recipes

 Return to Home Page

-Go to Chicken Tinola Top Page
+Return to Chicken Tinola Top page